Solar tracker: Tilted

-All trackers with axes of rotation between horizontal and vertical are considered tilted single axis trackers.
+All trackers with axes of rotation between horizontal and vertical are considered tilted single-axis trackers.
 Tracker tilt angles are often limited to reduce the wind profile and decrease the elevated end height.
-With backtracking, they can be packed without shading perpendicular to their axis of rotation at any density.
+With backtracking, they can be packed without shading perpendicular to their axes of rotation at any density.
 However, the packing parallel to their axes of rotation is limited by the tilt angle and the latitude.
-Tilted single axis trackers typically have the face of the module oriented parallel to the axis of rotation.
+Tilted single-axis trackers typically have the face of the module oriented parallel to the axis of rotation.
 As a module tracks, it sweeps a cylinder that is rotationally symmetric around the axis of rotation.

+How various types of single-axis trackers differ in performance

+Since a single-axis tracker seeks to minimize the incident angle of the direct sunlight at any instant, the immediate question is how the different implementations, or types, of single-axis trackers perform in capturing, or intercepting, the direct sunlight relative to each other and relative to the dual-axis tracker.
+A 2025 publication in the journal, Solar Energy, attempts to answer this question by developing a vector-based universal formula for the solar geometry of single-axis trackers and applying it to the top-of-atmosphere and an idealized clear-sky model at the Earth's surface for HSAT E-W (with its axis in the east-west orientation), HSAT N-S (with its axis in the north-south orientation), PSAT, VSAT and VTSAT (with a tilt angle equal to the absolute value of latitude) at all latitudes from south pole to north pole.
+So, which type is the best on an annual basis?
+The results show that it depends on the latitude.
+Nonetheless, the PSAT stands out as the most efficient on an annual basis in capturing the direct sunlight in the tropics and most temperate regions, only exceeded in the polar regions by the VTSAT with a tilt angle equal to the absolute value of the latitude.

-Dual axis trackers
+Dual-axis trackers

-Dual axis trackers have two degrees of freedom that act as axes of rotation.
+Dual-axis trackers have two degrees of freedom that act as axes of rotation.
 These axes are typically normal to one another.
 The axis that is fixed with respect to the ground can be considered a primary axis.
 The axis that is referenced to the primary axis can be considered a secondary axis.
-There are several common implementations of dual axis trackers.
+There are several common implementations of dual-axis trackers.
 They are classified by the orientation of their primary axes with respect to the ground.
-Two common implementations are tip-tilt dual axis trackers (TTDAT) and azimuth-altitude dual axis trackers (AADAT).
+Two common implementations are tip-tilt dual-axis trackers (TTDAT) and azimuth-altitude dual-axis trackers (AADAT).
 The orientation of the module with respect to the tracker axis is important when modeling performance.
-Dual axis trackers typically have modules oriented parallel to the secondary axis of rotation.
-Dual axis trackers allow for optimum solar energy levels due to their ability to follow the Sun vertically and horizontally.
-No matter where the Sun is in the sky, dual axis trackers are able to angle themselves to be in direct contact with the Sun.
+Dual-axis trackers typically have modules oriented parallel to the secondary axis of rotation.
+Dual-axis trackers allow for optimum solar energy levels due to their ability to follow the Sun vertically and horizontally.
+No matter where the Sun is in the sky, dual-axis trackers are able to angle themselves to point directly at the Sun.